jh0ker/SPinfo/README.md

-# Pokemon Go Telegram Bot
+# Pokemon Go Info Telegram Bot

 Pokemon Go Telegram Bot which calculate the perfect wild IVs and the perfect RAID IVs for any Raid bosses.
 Generation 4 will be added soon.